[Learn Korean I29] -길래, -(ㄴ/는)다길래, -(ㄴ/는)다기에

 내 옆에 앉은 사람이 의사라길래 도움을 청했어요.

-Since the person who sat next to me said that he was a doctor, I asked for help.
+Since the person beside me said he was a doctor, I asked for help.

 Here, since 의사, a “doctor” is a noun that does not have a final consonant, you add -라길래 to make 의사라길래, “since (the person) said that (he) was a doctor.”